- Get Help

-Consent means clear, ongoing and voluntary agreement to engage in sexual activities.
-Consent is informed, freely given, and actively communicated as demonstrated by words or conduct objectively assessed.
+SFU's Sexual Violence and Misconduct Policy defines consent as the clear, ongoing, and voluntary agreement to engage in sexual activities.
+Consent is informed, freely given, and actively communicated, either through words or actions.

-b. cannot be given by someone who is asleep, or unconscious;
+- Consent cannot be given by a person who is incapacitated.

-d. can be revoked at any time, regardless of whether other sexual activities or agreements have taken place;
+- Consent can be revoked at any time, regardless of whether other sexual activities or agreements have taken place.